GLOBAL MARKETS-Dollar off on Fed unease; China data puts floor under stocks

 “To us the price action today smells a bit like final capitulation in poor summer liquidity, as there are few obvious catalysts for the move,” wrote analysts at Nomura.

-Stocks on Wall Street ended higher, breaking three days of declines as tech stocks, including large cap Microsoft, led the way up.
+Stocks on Wall Street were higher, breaking three days of declines as tech stocks led the way up.

-Data showed the number of Americans filing new claims for jobless benefits rose slightly last week.
-But the total was still near the lowest level since before the 2007-09 recession.
+Data showed the number of Americans filing new claims for jobless benefits rose slightly last week but was still near its lowest level since before the 2007-09 recession.

-Oil investors overlooked the Chinese data, sending crude prices lower as traders and funds liquidated long positions.
-Brent crude fell 76 cents to $106.68 per barrel, while U.S. crude settled down 97 cents to $103.40.
+Oil investors overlooked the Chinese data, sending crude prices lower as traders liquidated long positions and followed gasoline futures prices lower.
+Brent crude fell 87 cents to $106.57 per barrel, while U.S. crude dropped $1.07 to $103.30.